dheero/OBF.github.io/wiki/BOSC/Prepare_for_Vienna.md

 To this end, the BOSC conference must endeavor to meet these goals using the 16 hours of time that we are alloted during the two day ISMB SIG.
-Some suggestions that I have recieved for how to do this are:

-1. Create separate sessions for different categories of talks.
-These should include, but not be limited to, a section for project updates by the developers of various projects.
-Define better requirements for acceptance of submission to each of the talk sessions, and communicate these requirements in the call for speakers.
-2. Shorten the talk times, to allow more time for discussion and questions.
-3. Expand on the idea of the keynote speaker.
-Create a special session for invited speakers.
-Call for greater involvement from the Open Source Developer community to decide which areas to concentrate on, and which experts to invite.
-4. Organize a forum for informal, relaxed discussion and socializing among BOSC attendees, such as a dinner or visit to a local pub after the days activities.
-5. Organize a forum for inter-SIG collaboration.
-Possibly create a slot to allow someone from the other SIGs to present needs, ideas to the Open Source Community, while also supporting the export of our own ideas to their SIGs.

 Comments/questions to consider: